avieth/diplomacy-server/README.md

 those related to provinces and their adjacency, and we could also use order validation definitions to give helpful feedback when the user attempts to input a new order (highlighting valid move targets or support subjects, for instance).

+## A note on REST

+This program uses the rest package, but it doesn't give a RESTful API; the server *is* stateful.
+This package was chosen because it was relatively quick and easy.
+It ought to be swapped out for something which

+1. Does not claim to be RESTful.
+2. Allows us to easily reuse handlers for HTTP and Email input.